-A strong economy is good news for transportation companies, but that rosy outlook is already being undercut by labor shortages.
+Low unemployment is good news for American workers, but is creating problems for transportation companies looking to hire employees they need.
 Logistics companies face challenges filling warehouse jobs as workers choose jobs across many fields, while trucking companies are finding it hard to attract and retain drivers.
 The answer may lie in automation, as well as improved pay and benefits.

 Rapid delivery of consumer goods ordered online has become a benchmark that shippers and consumers alike expect.
 For transportation companies, that means adhering to ever-more-stringent “must arrive by” requirements.
 In trucking, technology is helping increase operational efficiencies, while logistics companies are developing transportation management systems.

 Consolidation has been a major theme in the airline industry for years.
 Facing fewer competitors, airlines have been able to manage capacity and ticket pricing, fly fuller planes and improve profitability.
-In contrast, trucking, long dominated by regional rather than national carriers, saw dozens of mergers and acquisitions in 2017.
-The fragmented field of ocean shipping could also be subject to further consolidation, as could logistics, reflecting its rising importance in an age of e-commerce.
+In contrast, trucking, long dominated by regional rather than national carriers, has seen dozens of mergers and acquisitions in recent years.4 The fragmented field of ocean shipping could also be subject to further consolidation, as could logistics, reflecting its rising importance in an age of e-commerce.

 #4.
 A GREENER INDUSTRY

-Few industries are more challenged by external disruptions than transportation, which is subject to everything from weather and geopolitics to fluctuations in fuel prices and labor disputes.
+Few industries are more challenged by external disruptions than transportation, which is subject to everything from the ongoing U.S. - China trade war to weather to fluctuations in fuel prices and labor disputes.
 Added to this is an aging U.S. infrastructure and overcrowded roads.
 With public funding lagging, there could be a gradual shift to private investors, who appear ready to leap in when the opportunity presents itself.

 - Economic growth poses a unique set of challenges for shipping and transportation companies